-The Great Lakes surround Michigan—with so many shipping industries and plenty of boating on these massive bodies of water, there was a great need to light the many bays and harbors.
-So, along the edges of the Great Lakes sit over 114 lighthouses—some of them still in operation, and no two exactly alike.
-All with amazing histories and views.
-In this article, I would like you to join me on my quest to see and learn about the northwest Michigan lights—maybe this will inspire you to check out some of these for yourself.
+The Great Lakes surround Michigan.
+These lakes are massive bodies of water where there is a plethora of shipping industries and plenty of leisure boating.
+Hence, there is a great need to light up the many bays and harbors.
+So, along the edges of the Great Lakes, sit over 114 lighthouses—some of them still in operation, and no two exactly alike.
+All with incredible histories and views.
+In this article, I would like you to join me on my quest to see and learn about the Northwestern Michigan Lighthouses.
+Maybe, this will inspire you to check out some of them for yourself.

 Visiting the Charlevoix South Pier Lighthouse

-The Charlevoix lighthouse stands as a short tower, a mere 100 feet tall, in the beautiful town of Charlevoix.
-At this lighthouse, you can swim in its shadows on the sandy beach just south of the pier.
-If you take a short walk up the road you can see one of the famous, architecturally impressive, thatch houses.
+The Charlevoix lighthouse stands as a short tower, a meager height of 100 feet tall, located in the beautiful town of Charlevoix.
+At this lighthouse, you can swim in its shadows on the sandy beach just south of the pier, or if you take a short walk up the road, you can see one of the famous, architecturally impressive, thatch houses.
 Continue the journey, and you can explore many quaint shops and witness the raising of the drawbridge across the channel on US-31.
-All within walking distance of the light.
-The town has many 5-star hotels to stay at and excellent choices in restaurants should you decide to extend your stay.
-It is an excellent resort destination to plan your summer vacation.
+All within walking distance of the lighthouse.
+The town of Charlevoix has many 5-star hotels to stay at and excellent choices in restaurants should you decide to extend your stay.
+It is an attractive destination to plan your summer vacation.

 History of the Charlevoix Light